September 11 attacks: Damage

-The Deutsche Bank Building across Liberty Street from the World Trade Center complex was later condemned as uninhabitable because of toxic conditions inside the office tower, and was deconstructed.
-The Borough of Manhattan Community College's Fiterman Hall at 30 West Broadway was condemned due to extensive damage from the attacks, and was reopened in 2012.
+The Deutsche Bank Building was damaged and was later condemned as uninhabitable because of toxic conditions; it was deconstructed starting in 2007.
+Buildings of the World Financial Center were damaged.
+The Borough of Manhattan Community College's Fiterman Hall was condemned due to extensive damage, and then reopened in 2012.

 Other neighboring buildings (including 90 West Street and the Verizon Building) suffered major damage but have been restored.
-World Financial Center buildings, One Liberty Plaza, the Millenium Hilton, and 90 Church Street had moderate damage and have since been restored.
+World Financial Center buildings, One Liberty Plaza, the Millennium Hilton, and 90 Church Street had moderate damage and have been restored.
 Communications equipment on top of the North Tower was also destroyed, with only WCBS-TV maintaining a backup transmitter on the Empire State Building, but media stations were quickly able to reroute the signals and resume their broadcasts.

-The PATH train system's World Trade Center station was located under the complex.
-As a result, the entire station was demolished completely when the towers collapsed, and the tunnels leading to Exchange Place station in Jersey City, New Jersey, were flooded with water.
+The PATH train system's World Trade Center station was located under the complex and was demolished when the towers collapsed.
+The tunnels leading to Exchange Place station in Jersey City were flooded with water.
 The station was rebuilt as the $4 billion World Trade Center Transportation Hub, which reopened in March 2015.
 The Cortlandt Street station on the New York City Subway's IRT Broadway–Seventh Avenue Line was also in close proximity to the World Trade Center complex, and the entire station, along with the surrounding track, was reduced to rubble.
-The latter station was rebuilt and reopened to the public on September 8, 2018.
+The station was rebuilt and reopened to the public on September 8, 2018.

-The Pentagon was severely damaged by the impact of American Airlines Flight 77 and the ensuing fires, causing one section of the building to collapse.
-As the airplane approached the Pentagon, its wings knocked down light poles and its right engine hit a power generator before crashing into the western side of the building.
+The Pentagon was extensively damaged, causing one section of the building to collapse.
+As the Flight 77 approached the Pentagon, its wings knocked down light poles and its right engine hit a power generator before crashing into the western side of the building.
 The plane hit the Pentagon at the first-floor level.
-The front part of the fuselage disintegrated on impact, while the mid and tail sections kept moving for another fraction of a second.
-Debris from the tail section penetrated the furthest into the building, breaking through 310 ft of the three outermost of the building's five rings.
+The front part of the fuselage disintegrated on impact; debris from the tail section penetrated the furthest into the building, breaking through 310 ft of the three outermost of the building's five rings.